 Finally, we arrived at our campsite near the Erg Chebbi sand dunes and were shown our tents.

 There were fifteen tents.
 Our tent had two cots with two sleeping bags, two slim pillows, and a tiny bedside table with one candle.
 We put our suitcases under the cot and came outside our tent to explore our surroundings.

 There was nothing but sand dunes as far as I could see near our campsite.
 One tent was for cooking, one for eating, one for the toilet, and a one for the primitive shower.

-After a dinner in the cold tent we were ushered out side to a bonfire where we were entertained with singing and dancing by the Berber drivers.
+After dinner in the cold tent, we were ushered outside to a bonfire where we were entertained with singing and dancing by the Berber drivers.
 We asked for an early night and excused ourselves to go to our tent and sleep.
 It was so cold that we had difficulty unzipping our tent because it had ice in the zippers.
 There was no reading that night with just one candle and our flashlights.
 We crawled into our sleeping bags fully dressed.

-When I finally got warm enough to sleep I was awaken at around four o’clock in the morning with sounds of rain.
+When I finally got warm enough to sleep I was awakened at around four o’clock in the morning with sounds of rain.
 I didn’t know it rained in the desert!

 Our tent leaked on my side and I was soaking wet from the sleeping bag down to my underclothes!
 I changed clothes in the cold and dark tent, but couldn’t go back to sleep since my sleeping bag was wet.
 What a night!
 My roommate reminded me, “You always wanted to sleep in a tent in the desert”!

 The cold didn’t stop the routine schedule the guide had for us.
 The next morning I got up early in the morning, in the dark to go watch the sunrise over the sand dunes.
 My roommate said, “No way” and stayed in her bedroll.